Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Discussion and conclusion

 It is instructive to interpret the results using concrete material parameters.
 Taking Nb as an example, \( T/T_c = 0.2 \), as used in Fig.~\ref{fig5}(a, b), corresponds to \( T \simeq 1.8\,\mathrm{K} \).
 Assuming \( \Delta_0^{\mathrm{Nb}} \simeq 360\,\mathrm{GHz} \), the frequencies shown in Fig.~\ref{fig5}(a), namely \( \hbar \omega_{\mathrm{ac}} / \Delta_0 = 0.001 \)-0.01, correspond to 360\,MHz-3.6\,GHz.
-In Fig.~\ref{fig5}(c), where the drive frequency is set to 3.6\,GHz for Nb, the amplitude-induced reduction in conductivity becomes slightly more pronounced as the temperature decreases from 4.6\,K to 1.8\,K. This trend is consistent with experimental observations~\cite{Dhakal}.
-As shown in Fig.~\ref{fig5}(d), a switching point between amplitude-induced \( Q \)-degradation and \( Q \)-enhancement is expected to occur around \( \hbar \omega_{\mathrm{ac}} / \Delta_0 = 0.0016 \), corresponding to approximately 0.58\,GHz for Nb.
-This is consistent with experimental observations in the superconducting radio-frequency (SRF) community~\cite{Martinello, Martinello650, Dhakal}, which place the switching frequency near 1\,GHz.
-Moreover, the switching frequency is found to be largely insensitive to temperature, also in agreement with the experimental observations~\cite{Dhakal}.
+In Fig.~\ref{fig5}(c), the amplitude-induced reduction in dissipative conductivity becomes slightly more pronounced as the temperature decreases from 4.6\,K to 1.8\,K, while the switching frequency \( \omega_{\rm ac}^* \) remains insensitive to temperature.
+This trend is consistent with experimental observations~\cite{Dhakal}.
+In the superconducting radio-frequency (SRF) community, experiments have placed the switching frequency near 1\,GHz, corresponding to \( \hbar \omega_{\rm ac}^* / \Delta_0 \simeq 0.003 \)~\cite{Martinello, Dhakal}, and scanning tunneling spectroscopy measurements in nitrogen-doped Nb suggest \( \Gamma / \Delta_0 \lesssim 0.002 \)~\cite{Iavarone}.
+This combination of \( \omega_{\rm ac}^* \) and \( \Gamma \) agrees very well with the theoretical prediction shown in Fig.~\ref{fig6}(d).